-- Please send a note with your child if he or she will not be doing their normal routine after school.
+- Please call/text the 24 hour attendance line or send a note if your student will not be doing their normal routine after school.
 If we do not have parent communication, then the child's normal routine after school will be followed.
-If you are unable to send a note, please call the school before 2:00.
+Please make after school plans prior to 1:30.
 It may be difficult to communicate changes to the classroom after that time. - If the alternate plan is to ride a different school bus, please include the bus number and address to where the student is going.
 Call KWRL to confirm the bus number.
 360-841-2023 - If at any time you would like to change your child's normal routine for after school plans, please call the elementary office and we will update our records and communicate the change with the teacher.
-Please call the elementary office to confirm the current plan we have on file for your child if you are unsure. - Please send a note if your child will go to ASK after school if ASK is not an everyday plan for your child.
-Your child must be registered for the ASK program prior to attending. - For busing questions such as drop off or pick up time, please contact KWRL at 360-841-2023. - KWRL will not drop off kindergarten students at the bus stop if a parent, guardian or responsible adult is not present.
+Please call the elementary office to confirm the current plan we have on file for your child if you are unsure. - Please call/text the attendance line or send a note if your child will go to ASK after school if ASK is not an everyday plan for your child.
+Your child must be registered for the ASK program prior to attending. - For busing questions such as drop-off or pick up time, please contact KWRL at 360-841-2023. - KWRL will not drop off kindergarten students at the bus stop if a parent, guardian or responsible adult is not present.
 If you would like to have your kindergarten student dropped off without an adult present, a signed note must be on file with KWRL.